-I. To assess the significance of changes in tumor size over early time points as a predictor of PFS.
+I. To assess the significance of changes in tumor size over early time points as a predictor of progression-free survival (PFS).

 II.
-To quantify the number and percent of patients who have stable disease at 6 months of therapy (failure to progress) in each treatment arm of CTT in patients with metastatic RCC.
+To quantify the number and percent of patients who have stable disease at 6 months of therapy (failure to progress) in each treatment arm of CTT in patients with metastatic renal cell carcinoma (RCC).

 III.
-To evaluate the safety of each treatment arm of combination targeted therapy (CTT) in patients with metastatic RCC.
+To evaluate the safety of each treatment arm of CTT in patients with metastatic RCC.

 IV.
 To assess overall survival in each arm of the study.
 V. To assess the objective response rate in each treatment arm of CTT in patients with metastatic RCC.

 VI.
-To assess pathology, angiogenesis histology and to assess activation status of MAP kinase and VEGFR2 pathways and relate to clinical outcome.
+To assess pathology, angiogenesis histology and to assess activation status of mitogen activated protein (MAP) kinase and vascular endothelial growth factor receptor 2 (VEGFR2) pathways and relate to clinical outcome.

-I. To analyze the pharmacokinetic and pharmacogenetic properties of sorafenib including angiogenesis, monooxygenases polymorphisms and MDR.
+I. To analyze the pharmacokinetic and pharmacogenetic properties of sorafenib (sorafenib tosylate) including angiogenesis, monooxygenases polymorphisms and multi-drug resistance (MDR).

 II.
-To relate changes in tumor perfusion and vascular permeability on serial dynamic contrast-enhanced MRI to clinical outcome and radiologic regression detected by other standard methods.
+To relate changes in tumor perfusion and vascular permeability on serial dynamic contrast-enhanced magnetic resonance imaging (MRI) to clinical outcome and radiologic regression detected by other standard methods.

 III.
-To assess the potential of DCE MRI imaging as a biomarker for response to therapy and/or as a prognostic indicator of disease progression.
+To assess the potential of dynamic contrast-enhanced (DCE)-MRI imaging as a biomarker for response to therapy and/or as a prognostic indicator of disease progression.